-Nintendo blames Joy-Con ‘manufacturing variation’ for Joy-Con issues, promises free fix
+Nintendo blames ‘manufacturing variation’ for Joy-Con issues, promises free fix

 In a statement on Wednesday the firm says “a simple fix” has been identified for the “small number” of users affected by the signal interruption when playing with the left Joy-Con.

-The statement comes following earlier a CNET reporter revealed Nintendo had fixed his Joy-Con with a simple piece of treated, conductive foam.
+The statement comes after a CNET reporter revealed Nintendo had fixed his Joy-Con with a simple piece of treated, conductive foam.

 This may be the ’simple fix’ Nintendo is referring to, although that hasn't been confirmed.